 - a blank row is inserted on top of each of the separated rows, so for each 2 color design row, there will now be 4 charted rows

-The E 6000 has some built in technique choice options for knitting and automatically adding blank rows in charts where needed.
+The E 6000 has some built-in technique choice options for knitting and automatically adding blank rows in charts where needed.
 This allows for the locks, empty of any yarn, to travel from and then back to the color changer achieving stitch dropping.
 My preference is to work with stitch dropping tools instead of the extra rows “knit” without yarn.
 Also, if the goal is to work between KM brands, keeping the separations more compact is practical, particularly if one plans to use the end chart with a punchcard or a mylar sheet for programming.

 Start with all stitches on the back bed.
-If you have done ribbing, transfer front bed stitches to back.
-For test swatches, if open stitches do not matter, it is possible to do a quick single bed cast on on the Passap in a couple of ways, the “broken toe” cast on will work across brands.
-Have an extra needle and pusher each side on back bed when setting up work for patterning.
-Back bed tension as tight as possible, front bed 1 ““ 1.5 tension numbers looser than back bed.
-As always test small swatch before committing to a larger one.
+If the piece is started with ribbing, transfer all the front bed stitches to the back bed.
+For test swatches, if open stitches do not matter, it is possible to do a quick single bed cast on the Passap in a couple of ways, the “broken toe” cast on will work across brands.
+Have an extra needle and pusher on each side of the back bed when setting up work for patterning.
+Set the back bed tension as tight as possible, with the front bed 1 – 1.5 tension numbers looser than the back bed.
+As always test a small swatch before committing to a larger one.

 Using one arrow key means the same selection is repeated for 2 rows before the switch is made to the adjacent pusher and the corresponding needle.
 The front bed is set to LX (slip) throughout.
-Racking handle is down (setting for every needle rib).
+The racking handle is down (setting for every needle rib).
 Two rows are knit, then the front bed stitches are dropped (Passap knitting beds are in reverse position to Japanese machines set up with their ribbers).
 If loops are long they may need to be pushed between the beds before knitting the next row.
 Passap machines have pushers for this purpose, in Brother rulers or any number of tools may be used for the same purpose.

 Again: the back bed tension must be as tight as possible, the front bed at least 1.5 tension numbers higher until tests determine what is best for the yarn being used.
 Multiple strands of some thinner yarn may also be worth a shot.
 Weights are needed on the knitting, no matter what brand machine is in use.

-One color trial: back tension too loose, note change in texture after tightening back lock tension; the loops are formed on the purl side
+One-color trial: back tension too loose, note change in texture after tightening back lock tension; the loops are formed on the purl side

 embossed one color pile (black 2/8 wool)